 The amount of water consumed by native and cultivated vegetation is variable.
 Native vegetation is sparse.
-Using the method devised by Blaney and Criddle (1949), consumptive use (evapotranspiration) by sparse native vegetation, in an area where the annual precipitation varies from 11 to 17 inches, ranges from 6 to 9 inches per year.
+The method devised by Blaney and Criddle (1949) shows that consumptive use (evapotranspiration) by sparse native vegetation in the area where the annual precipitation varies from 11 to 17 inches ranges from 6 to 9 inches per year.
 The higher value probably applies to the lower Teton basin where there is a scattered growth of juniper trees on the benchlands that have not been cleared for cultivation.
 Juniper trees require more moisture than that which will support a growth of sagebrush and native grasses.